mvs-develop/dev.bitshares.works/docs/development/apps/create_test_local_wallet.rst

 Create a Test Local Wallet
 -------------------------------

 We now know what the installed bitshares-core folder contains and how inside folders and files have been structured.
-In this section, we test running two programs (witness_node and cli_wallet) to examine and get familiar with the BitShares Blockchain data and application program.
+In this section, we test running two programs (witness_node and cli_wallet) to examine and get familiar with the DNA Blockchain data and application program.

-Also, we will launch a cli_wallet and import an existing BitShares account and check the balance.
+Also, we will launch a cli_wallet and import an existing DNA account and check the balance.
 Let's start.

 **Note: After my initial installation, a database (blocks binary) file size was 306.9MB.
 And after running a witness_node for several hours, the file size grew to 10GB.**